song2yu/song2yu.github.io/README.md

 Currently, my research focuses on **multimodal models** and **spatial intelligence**.
 I also have a keen interest in **generation models**.

-Currently interning at ARC LAB, Tencent PCG, with plans to enroll in a Ph.D. program in Artificial Intelligence at Shanghai Jiao Tong University in September.
+I am interning at ARC LAB, Tencent PCG, with plans to enroll in a Ph.D. program in Artificial Intelligence at Shanghai Jiao Tong University in September.

 ## News